 What is a Cappuccino?

-The cappuccino is a perfectly balanced coffee that’s a true test of any barista’s skills.
-Known for the even distribution of coffee and milk and served in a large cup with a dusting of chocolate on top, a cappuccino is one of the most popular coffee types in the UK, seconded only to the latte.
-If you’re a true frothy coffee lover you may be wondering what is a cappuccino and where it comes from.
-Keep reading to find out all you need to know…
+The cappuccino is easily one of the most recognisable popular types of coffee drinks - a perfectly balanced beverage that’s a true test of any barista’s skills.
+Known for the even distribution of coffee and milk and served in a large cup with a dusting of chocolate on top, a cappuccino is one of the most popular coffee types across the globe.
+Let's take a dive into the rich history of this famous coffee.

-A cappuccino is the perfect balance of espresso, steamed milk and foam.
-This coffee is all about the structure and the even splitting of all elements into equal thirds.
+One of the favourite and most popular coffees around the world, a cappuccino is the perfect balance of espresso, steamed milk and foam.
+Originating in Italy, the cappuccino is all about the structure and the even splitting of all elements into equal thirds.
+This is the main differentiator between a cappuccino and a coffee.
 An expertly made cappuccino should be rich, but not acidic and have a mildly sweet flavouring from the milk.
-And, because the milk is not actually mixed in it gives the espresso a stronger flavour.
+And because the milk is not actually mixed in, it gives the espresso a stronger flavour.

 Macchiato vs. cappuccino – what’s the difference?

-If you’re ordering in a coffee shop you may be thinking macchiato vs. cappuccino, what’s the difference and what should I go for?
+If you’re wondering which of our recipes to try at home next, you may be thinking macchiato vs. cappuccino - what’s the difference, and what should I go for?
 Well, firstly you should understand the differences between the two.
 The macchiato starts off with a base of steamed milk, two shots of espresso and then a thin layer of milk foam on top – providing a much higher ratio of coffee to milk.
-A cappuccino on the other hand starts with a shot of espresso, then steamed milk and finishes with milk foam on top, all in a perfectly balanced ratio.
+A cappuccino, on the other hand, starts with a shot of espresso, then steamed milk and finishes with milk foam on top, all in a perfectly balanced ratio.
+It's customary in many places to serve a cappuccino with a light dusting of chocolate powder.

-Now you know what is a cappuccino and should have all the information you need for your next macchiato vs. cappuccino debate.
+Now you know everything there is to know about the cappuccino, and all the information you need for your next macchiato vs. cappuccino debate.
 Looking for a slightly stronger option?
-Discover our guide to what is an americano, next.
+Follow our guide and discover all you need to know about the Americano.